 Also, 88% of finance leaders said automating payment operations would allow finance teams to spend more time on strategic matters such as cashflow planning, business analysis and vendor management.

 Modern Treasury, founded in 2018, automates every step of the payment operations process.
 Its customers now reconcile over $2 billion per month using its platform, representing over 20x growth year over year.
-Modern Treasury recently received $85 million in , which pushed its valuation above $2 billion.
+Modern Treasury recently received $85 million in new venture funding, which pushed its valuation above $2 billion.

 About Modern Treasury